15+ Space Age Inventions and Technologies We Use Everyday

 15. Embedded web technology paved the way for IoT

 Embedded Web Technology software, or EWB, was first developed by NASA.
-It was initially created to allow astronauts to operate and monitor experiments on the ISS remotely over the internet.
+It was initially created to allow astronauts to operate remotely and monitor experiments on the ISS over the Internet.

 NASA later released the technology into the public domain, paving the way for the recent explosion in the Internet of Things technology.

 One interesting example comes from TMIO LLC.
 They developed EWB technology to create their 'Connect Io' smart oven.
-This oven combines heating and cooling capabilities to both store and cook food on-demand, remotely.
+This oven combines heating and cooling capabilities to both store and cook food on-demand remotely.

 16. The computer mouse was also a product of the space-age

-The humble computer mouse is yet another product of the space-age.
+The humble computer mouse is yet another product of the space age.
 Although you probably never give it a second thought today, these were revolutionary just a few decades ago.